 The following reasons highlight why some organizations are not able to make the best out of their performance management systems.
 The reasons will help you dive into some of the intricacies of performance management that are crucial for successful implementation and execution.
 There are times when the reasons for performance management system failure are not easily visible, and HR managers have to get into the details to understand why the system could not produce any results.

-One reason why performance management fails is that the process is not properly structured.
+One reason why performance management fails is that the process lacks structure.
 It is not a one-time process and needs to be repeated more often.
 It is not possible if you don’t have a well-designed structure for performance management.
-Because the main reason behind having a performance management process in an organization is to improve overall performance of the employees in the organization.
+Because the main reason behind having a performance management process in an organization is to improve the overall performance of the employees in the organization.

 So, a well-structured performance management system helps the employees understand the organizational strategies better and work towards achieving their goals with more motivation.

-In many organizations, employee goals aren’t in the picture when the performance review process is carried out.
+In many organizations, employee goals are not in the picture when the performance review process is on.
 Sometimes performance management also fails because wrong goals are chosen to optimize the performance of the employees.
 In short, goals are important to keep employees motivated and perform better.

-Performance evaluation is valuable only when it is carried out on a regular basis.
-Annual performance review is not enough for any organization.
-Some mangers claim that it consumes a major portion of their time.
-But if performance evaluation is carried out annually, employees have to wait for a year to give or receive feedback; which is not good for the organization’s productivity.
+Performance evaluation is valuable only when done on a regular basis.
+An annual performance review is not enough for any organization.
+Some managers claim that it consumes a major portion of their time.
+But if performance evaluation is annual, employees have to wait for a year to give or receive feedback.
+It is not good for the organization’s productivity.

-So, annual performance evaluation is one reason why your performance management system could fail.
+So, an annual performance evaluation is one reason why your performance management system could fail.